jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 will verify the inclusion of events from Ethereum.
 This validity predicate will control the `/eth_msgs` storage subspace.

-There will be another internal account - `#EthBridge` - the storage of which will contain:
+There will be two other internal accounts:
-- ledgers of balances for wrapped Ethereum assets (ETH and ERC20 tokens) structured in a ["multitoken"](https://github.com/anoma/anoma/issues/1102) hierarchy
+ - `#EthBridge` - the storage of which will contain ledgers of balances for wrapped Ethereum assets (ETH and ERC20 tokens) structured in a ["multitoken"](https://github.com/anoma/anoma/issues/1102) hierarchy ,
-- Another internal account - `#EthBridgeEscrow` - will hold in escrow wrapped Namada tokens which have been sent to Ethereum.
+ - `#EthBridgeEscrow` which will hold in escrow wrapped Namada tokens which have been sent to Ethereum.
 ### Transferring assets from Ethereum to Namada

 We'll have a `TransferFromEthereum` data type which will look roughly like the following: